slombard2011/dmoj-site-docker/README.md

 ## Start the site on port 80 :

 ```
-docker run --name=dmoj-site --network=isolated_nw -p 80:80 -p 9999:9999 -p 9998:9998 -t -i -d dmoj-site
+docker run --name=dmoj-site -v /local00/docker-data/dmoj/logs:/dmoj/logs --network=isolated_nw -p 80:80 -p 9999:9999 -p 9998:9998 -t -i -d dmoj-site
 ```

 ## Wait 5 minutes and the website should be online.
-If not use logs in the container found in /dmoj/logs/
+If not use logs found in /local00/docker-data/dmoj/logs/